adrianomars/TurretXY/README.md

   </figure>
 </p>

 The scrolling wave clock pulses show the initial update clearing the screen and the following updates adding the newer updated waveforms ahead.
 It can be seen that it takes approximately 320 ms for each before clearing the screen.

-#### USART Registers

 ## Conclusion
 The project was a success and all objectives were achieved.
 The jitteriness of the servos was tackled using a rolling average and a deadzone to stop noise affecting the motors while they were idle.
+Of

+## Future Work
+If possible TIM2 should be used as a slave to TIM1 so that they update synchronously rather than waiting for TIM2 to detect a rising or falling edge.
+For the potentiometers, instead of using 10 kOhm resistors to send noise to ground, 4.7 kOhm resistors could be used instead to reduce noise even further.
+For the deadzone, instead of using a single boundary for the deadzone, two boundarys could be used for hystersis so that if a user was able to consistently keep the ADC count absolute difference near the boundary that it would not jump between the two deadzone strengths.
+More external interrupts could also be added with push buttons to toggle the use of deadzone or rolling average.

 ## Video Demo of the Project
 This video shows a demonstration of all of the features working in the project as of 2/5/2025